 We launched our agent program where girls could win prizes for giving out YALDAH flyers.

 Over 50 girls joined us in Silver Bay, NY for our first annual Jewish Girls Winter Weekend Retreat, co-sponsored by Bat Mitzvah Camp of the Capital District.

 Our third Editorial Board was chosen, headed by our new Editorial Board Coordinator, Talya Wasserman.

 We held our first three week Jewish Girls Summer Retreat in Troy, NY, adding a special YALDAH division to the Bat Mitzvah Camp Program.

 Leah Larson began attending Bais Chomesh High School in Toronto after homeschooling for two years, and delegated more jobs to young girls.

 YALDAH runs it's first photo contest.
 Our second annual Winter Weekend Retreat is held in Saratoga, NY.

 YALDAH launches it's first Torah art contest, judged by artist Sheva Chaya Shaiman.

 Our fourth annual Editorial Board is chosen, under the leadership of the new Editorial Board Coordinator, Nechama Saltzman.

 Our second summer retreat in Troy, NY is a huge success.
 During the retreat our first sponsorship was announced.
-Sunlight fine rug care Brooklyn agreed to fund a number of activities in exchange for a small presence in the magazine.
+A well known Persian carpet cleaning nyc business agreed to fund a number of activities in exchange for a small presence in the magazine.
 Sunlight also provides their cleaning service for a discount to our staff and subscribers.
 If you reside in NYC, please patronize our sponsor.